-We take into account the uncertainty in the halo masses by introducing a random $0.3$~dex scatter and perform a Monte Carlo sampling ($N=1000$~draws) of the corresponding log-normal distribution of the FRB hosts halo masses.
-Similar to the \rmhalo~calculations in Section~\ref{sec:rm_halos}, for each halo mass realization we draw a value of $\alpha_{\rm hh}$ from the corresponding uniform distribution $\alpha_{\rm hh} \in \mathcal{U}\left[ 0, \pi \right]$ to take into account the orientation of the magnetic field relative to the line-of-sight.
+We took into account the uncertainty in the halo masses by introducing a random $0.3$~dex scatter and performed a Monte Carlo sampling ($N=1000$~draws) of the corresponding log-normal distribution of the FRB hosts' halo masses.
+Similarly to the \rmhalo~calculations in Section~\ref{sec:rm_halos}, for each halo mass realisation we drew a value of $\alpha_{\rm hh}$ from the corresponding uniform distribution $\alpha_{\rm hh} \in \mathcal{U}\left[ 0, \pi \right]$ to take into account the orientation of the magnetic field relative to the line of sight.
 This procedure results in a distribution of \rmhhost~values for each host in the sample.
 An example of such a distribution for the halo of the FRB~$20211212$A host galaxy is illustrated in the middle panel of Figure~\ref{fig:rm_parts}.

-\subsubsection{The Host ISM/FRB Progenitor}
+\subsubsection{The host ISM/FRB progenitor}